antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

       -DCONFIG_KENNING_MODEL_PATH=\"./workspace/vae_cats.tflite\"
 ```

-Once the model and evaluation app are ready, it is possible to simulate the board in Renode with:
+Once the model and evaluation app are ready, you can simulate the board in Renode with:

 ```bash
 kenning test --cfg ./kenning-scenarios/zephyr-tflite-vae-inference-max32690.yml --measurements workspace/vae-tflite-renode.json --verbosity INFO